edison-fw/edison-wiki/edison-venue.md

 ## What works in Linux.

-Not so much, the acpi tables don't match the hardware, some drivers are missing.
-Bluetooth, Wifi is not working.
-HThe SD card is not accessible.
-But fortunately USB is working in device mode, so ethernet over USB (CDC), is working, sound over USB, etc. as usuals on Intel Edison.
+Not so much, the ACPI tables don't match the hardware, some drivers are missing.
+Bluetooth, WiFi are not working.
+The SD card is not accessible.
+But fortunately USB is working in device mode, so Ethernet over USB (CDC), is working, sound over USB, etc. as usually on Intel Edison.

 To make networking work, see [Gadget](https://edison-fw.github.io/meta-intel-edison/4.2-networking.html#gadget).

-### devices
+### PCI devices
 ```
-root@venue:~# lspci
 00:00.0 Host bridge: Intel Corporation Device 1170 (rev 01)
 00:01.0 SD Host controller: Intel Corporation Merrifield SD/SDIO/eMMC Controller (rev 01)
 00:01.2 SD Host controller: Intel Corporation Merrifield SD/SDIO/eMMC Controller (rev 01)